What Do Maryland Residents Need to Know About Medicare Supplement Insurance Plans?

 Most Popular Medicare Supplement Insurance Plans in Maryland

-As reported by AHIP, among those who selected a Medigap policy, over one-half (54.3%) choose Plan F, 13.8% choose Plan G and 12.9% choose Plan N. Below is the breakdown of the number of Maryland enrollees by Medigap plan type.
+As reported by AHIP, 252,311 Maryland beneficiaries enrolled in a Medigap policy in 2019.
+Below is the breakdown of the number of Maryland enrollees by Medigap plan type.

 While a Medigap policy will help pay for things like copayments, coinsurance and deductibles not covered by Medicare Parts A and B, it is important to note that your Maryland Medicare Supplement Insurance plan will not cover benefits for prescription drugs.
 However, you can buy an additional Medicare Prescription Drug plan to cover prescription drug costs or consider a Maryland Medicare Advantage plan, which typically covers prescriptions drugs and may also include other benefits, such as dental, vision, hearing coverage as well gym memberships.